 Last, but not least, the final group of skills in our top 10 are all about knowing your industry.

 Stay abreast of local knowledge.
 Real estate professional have a better chance of success when they have an intimate knowledge of the neighborhoods in which they work.
 You should familiarize yourself with schools, new zoning laws, bylaws, local businesses, bus routes, and other elements that would be necessary for people moving in, out, or within your neighborhood.
-In this way, you can position yourself as someone your clients can trust—not just an outsider looking to profit off them.
+In this way, you can position yourself as a local market expert who your clients can trust—not just an outsider looking to profit off them.

 Stay updated on industry trends.
-Make sure you’re staying updated with what’s happening in your industry including mortgage rates, laws that affect real estate agents, and everything in between.
+Make sure you’re staying updated with what’s happening in your industry, including mortgage rates, laws that affect real estate agents, and everything in between.
 The best way to do this is to commit yourself to reading trade publications daily.
-Here are a few that are highly regarded:
+Here are a couple that are highly regarded:

 Network, network, network.
 You hear this word all the time, but often it’s misunderstood as a method of getting something from the people around you.
 Networking is a way of contributing to those around and building a community of like-minded individuals who will give back to you in times of need.
 Network with your fellow real estate agents.
 Help those coming up in the industry around you and seek out people with more experience from whom you can learn.

 Continue your education.
 The best in their field are always learning.
-Take a look through our topics and keep diving deep into whatever interests you.
-Real estate is a professional that is always growing.
+Take a look through our continuing education topics and keep diving deep into whatever interests you.
+A successful real estate professional is one who is always growing.